 The early to mid 2000s saw Marty move into Audioscapes studio and commence the long time collaboration with Jim Blackfoot.
 Marty produced and engineered records here for Asha Kuerten, Humankind, Glenn Skuthorpe, James Henry, The Favourties, Diesel and many more.
 Marty also wrote the score to the documentary 'Renewing Womens Business', he was commissioned to write music for Captain Cook Cruises to accompany their Sydney Harbour Tours and also wrote music for Channel 7's 'Auction Squad'.

 2006 saw Marty join the cast of the first Australian production of 'Hedwig and the Angry Inch' alongside iOTA.
-The relationship with iOTA continues to this day with Marty having only recently produced his latest album, Wolf Number 9. iOTA and Marty have also worked together with the bands Junglehammer and Panda and in the award winning cabaret hit, Smoke & Mirrors.
-The other major highlight of 2006 was being asked to accompany the iconic Jimmy Somerville on his 2006 Australian tour.
-This would eventually lead to Marty doing two albums with Jimmy.
-One at the end of this year and later in the UK in 2009.
+The relationship with iOTA continued for many years with Marty producing his 2016 album, Wolf Number 9. iOTA and Marty have also worked together with the bands Junglehammer and Panda and in the award winning cabaret hit, Smoke & Mirrors.
+Another major highlight of 2006 was being asked to accompany the iconic Jimmy Somerville on his 2006 Australian tour.
+This would eventually lead to Marty doing two albums with Jimmy - one at the end of this year and later in the UK in 2009.

 When Hedwig finished in 2007 Marty was asked to join David Campbell's swing band.
 This again was the beginning of a long and fruitful period.
 Marty was to tour with David for the next 6 years and to play on several albums and live DVDs.
-Marty was the engineer on David's gold selling 'Let's Go!' album of 2011.
+Marty was the engineer on David's gold selling 'Let's Go!' album of 2011 and played guitar on the Australian #1 DVD "Good Lovin".
 David's musical director, Joe Accaria and Marty had worked together in Sundial in the early 2000s and had known each other from the funk scene of Sydney's inner city since the mid 90s.
 Joe and Marty would then go on to produce a number of albums together and scores for the NRL, A-League and the popular disco/circus show Velvet.
 The Velvet cast album being nominated for an ARIA award in 2016.
 In 2007 Marty joined the house band of the popular ABCTV variety show 'The Sideshow' and also worked in the house band on 'The Singing Office' for FoxTV.

 2008 saw Marty join Angela Little's Ophelia of the Spirits project.
 He played guitar on that album which then led to him playing the guitar and lap-steel on the soundtrack for Baz Luhrmann’s film ‘Australia’, Angela was one of the orchestrators and songwriters for that film.
 Marty also this year began to work with screen composer Stephen Rae and he was a significant contributor to the score for the Channel 10 police drama 'Rush'. in 2008 he contributed to the score of the award winning documentary, 'The Burning Season'